-To receive course credit, a student should attend a minimum of 80% of the contact hours of the class.
-Upon accumulating absences exceeding 20% of the course contact hours, the student may be dropped from the class and will be awarded a grade of "U," unless the student follows the official withdrawal procedure before the grade of "U" is recorded.
-(To receive course credit when enrolled in an Allied Health program\, a student should attend a minimum of 90% of the contact hours of all major area\ courses.
-Upon accumulating absences exceeding 10% of the contact hours, the student may be dropped from the class and will be awarded a grade of "U", unless the student follows the official withdrawal procedure before the grade of "U" is recorded.)
-The 90% minimum attendance requirement applies to these major area course prefixes: \NUR, CAT, DEN, EMS, MED, MLT, MRI, SON, PBT, RAD, SUR and VET.
+To receive course credit, a student should attend a minimum of 85% of the contact hours of the class.
+Upon accumulating absences exceeding 15% of the course contact hours, the student may be dropped from the class unless the student follows the official withdrawal procedure before the withdrawal deadline for the class.
+(To receive course credit when enrolled in an Allied Health program, a student should attend a minimum of 90% of the contact hours of all major area courses.
+Upon accumulating absences exceeding 10% of the contact hours, the student may be dropped from the class, unless the student follows the official withdrawal procedure before the withdrawal deadline.
+The 90% minimum attendance requirement applies to these major area course prefixes: NUR, CAT, DEN, EMS, MED, MLT, MRI, SON, PBT, RAD, SUR and VET.

 To receive course credit when enrolled in a Cosmetology program, a student should attend a minimum of 95% of the contact hours of all major area courses.
-Upon accumulating absences exceeding 5% of the contact hours, the student may be dropped from the class and will be awarded a grade of "U", unless the student follows the official withdrawal procedure before the grade of "U" is recorded.
+Upon accumulating absences exceeding 5% of the contact hours, the student may be dropped from the class unless the student follows the official withdrawal procedure before the grade of "U" is recorded.
 The 95% minimum attendance requirement applies to the major area course prefix of COS.